 Hans-Agne Jakobsson White Chandelier

-Materials: White painted brass.
-9 grey/brown smoked crystal glass globes.
-Metal sockets.
+Materials: White painted brass parts and white curved brass rods.
+9 grey/brown smoked crystal glass conical diffusers.
+9 Metal sockets.

 Rod Length: 60 cm / 23.62”

 Electricity: 9 bulbs E14, 9 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: Hans-Agne Jakobsson (1919 – 2009).

 Other versions: This Hans-Agne Jakobsson white chandelier exists in countless versions.
 The company produced a large amount of different brass chandeliers, starting from the late 1950s.
 Some of them have names such as Patricia and Royal.

 Hans-Agne Jakobsson was a Swedish interior and furniture designer, born in Hvadhem on Gotland, Sweden in 1919.
 Jakobsson became a cabinetmaker at the age of 18 and later he graduated as an architect in Göteborg.
 He began as an assistant to Carl Malmsten and Werner West.